Tax Credits: How do tax credits work?

 Payments: This section of the site explains how payments of tax credits are made, how tax credits interact with national insurance contributions and the rules around bank accounts.

 Real Time Information and tax credits: HMRC are able to use Real Time Information provided by employers and pension providers for tax purposes to help finalise some tax credit claims.
-This section explains more about RTI and how it will be used for tax credits.
+This section explains more about RTI and how it is used for tax credits.

 Changes of circumstances: Some changes of circumstances affect the amount of tax credits payable and some must be reported to HMRC within a certain timeframe.
 This section explains what changes must be notified , other changes that can be notified and how to notify changes.

-Understanding the disregards: The disregards for rises and falls in income are unique to the tax credits system and cause a great deal of confusion amongst claimants.
-This section explains in detail how the disregards work and includes several examples.
+Understanding the disregards: This section explains in detail how the disregards work and includes several examples.

 Understanding childcare: Childcare is one of the most complicated parts of the tax credits system for claimants, advisers and HMRC.
 This section of the site explains the law relating to the childcare element and also covers how to calculate childcare costs.